 Nature study and photography

-Hunting, fishing, camping require written approval of the Somers Land Trust
+Hunting, fishing, camping and other activities require written approval of the Somers Land Trust

 The following activities are prohibited and will be prosecuted to the full extent of the law: